 The diving team examined the tunnel and found that 12-15 feet of the abandoned loop railway tunnel had been fractured.
 The diving team reported a “considerable quantity of ballast and mud” as laying in the tunnel to a depth of about 3-4 feet above the rail track level.

-Some of the war documents I read when researching this article had only been declassified in 1992.
+Some of the war documents I read when researching this article were still classified as Secret until the 1990s.

 According to another letter, about 8 feet of the soffit (internal ceiling) of the tunnel was broken at about 60 feet from its intersection with the Northern Line southbound tunnel.
 The loop was flooded between Bulkheads Nos.
 13 and 14.